· FabLab Westharima Team · Electronics · 5 min read

 Fix FOOT servo with short screws ×2 (top) and long screws ×2 (bottom)

-Pass FOOT servo wiring through body hole
+Pass both FOOT servo wiring through body holes

 ※Body hole is very narrow, so it doesn’t pass easily.
 Struggled with this.

-Leg assembly mostly complete
+STEP 11: Leg assembly mostly complete

 Fix servo inside LEG with long screws ×2